 F) Promoter Shareholding and Insider’s Buying Pattern:

-I draw a lot of comfort when promoters buy shares of their own companies.
+I draw comfort when promoters buy shares of their own companies.
 I believe that no one knows about a company better than its promoters do.
-Therefore, when promoters buy shares, investors should buy too.
+Therefore, when promoters buy shares, investors should buy it too.

 G) Foreign Institutional Investors (FII) Holding:

 I prefer investing in companies with nil or very low FII shareholding.
 I believe that if an investor invests in a company that initially have low FII holding and then the company keeps growing consistently.
 The sustained good business performance of the company would bring it to the notice of other market participants including FIIs and create increased demand for its shares.
 This demand would increase the P/E multiple of the shares of the company.
 I have noticed that this P/E expansion might account for more than 75% of the total gains from an investment.
 (Read: How to Earn High Returns at Low Risk)